This article is part of the “Happiness Series.” Click here to learn more.

 Your relationship to money says a great deal about your character and your values.
 Do you live with lack mentality, always feeling like you don’t have enough no matter how much you have?
 Do you catastrophize, fearing that one day you could lose everything despite having plenty in the present moment?
 Or do you believe money is dirty and therefore choose to live a more modest, bohemian existence?
 Was money used as a form of control in your family, thereby leaving a bad taste in your mouth?
 The answers to these questions comprise some of your money-related values.

 Especially if you didn’t grow up with a lot of money, having money may mean success (“you’ve made it”).
 It may mean security, buffering you against the hardships life may bring your way.
 Money may represent luxury – the ability to indulge, enjoy life, buy nice things, and invest in meaningful experiences.
-It may also represent ease – the ability to buy oneself more time, outsource the things you don’t want to do, and even invest in one’s own peace of mind.
+It may also represent ease.
+Ease is the ability to buy oneself more time or outsource the things you don’t want to do.
 Having money may give you the capacity to be charitable with your resources and generous with those around you.

 Whatever money means to you, it usually brings freedom.
 However, with freedom comes responsibility.
-If you over-indulge, spend recklessly, or continuously live above your means, your resources will likely dwindle – as will the freedom you feel to live your desired life.
-Moreover, if there are no parameters on your spending (i.e., an endless trust fund), you may fall prey to taking what you have for granted or, even worse, to the dangerous mentality of entitlement.
+If you over-indulge, spend recklessly, or continuously live above your means, your resources and freedoms will likely dwindle.
+Moreover, if there are no parameters on your spending, you may fall prey to taking what you have for granted.
+Which leads to the dangerous mentality of entitlement.

-Entitlement is one of the most disempowering mentalities one can have.
+Entitlement is one of the most disempowering feelings one can have.
 When you feel entitled to something, you expect to get it without having to earn it or work for it.
 Then, if you do receive it, you don’t feel grateful because you expected it all along.
-And if you don’t get what you expected, you feel victimized, as though something that was inherently yours was taken away.
+And if you don’t get what you expected, you feel victimized, as though something was taken away.
 In essence, entitlement is fundamentally incompatible with gratitude and often results in victim mentality.

 This is why the antidote to entitlement is gratitude: appreciating what you have, counting your blessings, and not taking anything for granted.
 Psychologists Robert Emmons from University of California, Davis and Michael McCullough of the University of Miami found that those who did exercises to cultivate gratitude, such as regularly writing down the things for which they were grateful, ended up feeling healthier, happier, and more optimistic.